 Another great tip is to have your florist create some statement arrangements around areas where your guests tend to hang out like the bar and have them create less costly, smaller arrangements in the areas they tend to walk past.
 You can also have your groom and his guys opt for pocket squares instead of boutonnieres which can save you upwards of $300.
 If you’re going to save money on the groomsmen, you can save money with your bridesmaids by having them carry something other than a bouquet down the aisle such as a lantern.
 Do your research and find out what unique flowers are inexpensive, and in-season during the time of year your wedding will be held.

 4. Photography – Photographers can be costly but are totally worth it when it comes to your big day.
 Book your photographer for less time (think eight to ten hours) instead of a full day (twelve to fourteen hours).
-You could pay as muchas $4,000 less by having your photographer there for less time and still get the photos you’ve always dreamed of.
-You can also save money by booking a second shooter for only the getting-ready shots and ceremony and releasing them before the reception.
+You could pay as much as $4,000 less by having your photographer there for less time and still get the photos you’ve always dreamed of.

 5. Favors – Wedding favors are a great way to send your guest off with a little piece of the evening.
 Go with a favor that’s easy for your guests to consume such as a small snack or candle that won’t break the bank.
 Your guests who are traveling home after your wedding will thank you for giving them something travel-friendly too.